 - Campaign for meaningful change, lobbying for the right policies

-Overall, a strong invite to make our voice heard, both as consumers and citizens.
+Overall, a strong invite to make our voice heard, both as consumers and as citizens.

 EPISODE 4 - CLAIRE POTTER

-My main highlight from this episode is about the role of words.
+My highlight from this episode refers to the role of words.

 EPISODE 5 - MUNISH DATTA

-The COVID-19 pandemic has put the entire world in a position of having to build back.
+The COVID-19 pandemic has presented the entire world with the same need: building back.

 Far from wanting to deny the gravity of the situation, this is opening a huge opportunity: building back better.

 This episode highlights how a good recovery from the pandemic doesn’t only need to include environmental considerations.
-Social factors are just as important for an inclusive recovery, one that’s accessible to everyone regardless of race & where people live in the world.
+Social factors are just as important for an inclusive recovery, one that’s accessible to everyone regardless of culture and geographic location.